 The pressure setting is only available when Atmosphere Correction is turned on.
 To edit the barometric pressure, from the settings display, tap the pressure row.
 This will open the pressure editor where you can enter the altitude in Inches of Mercury (InHg) or Hectopascal (hPa).
 At the top of the display you will see an entry for both InHg and hPa.
 The value with the checkmark signifies which value you are currently updating.
 To adjust the value, spin the dials at the bottom of the page.
 To switch the value you are updating, simply tap the value you want to update.
-Tap the Save button to commit your changes or tap the Cancel button to cancel the changes
+If you have an iPhone 6 / 6 Plus, you also have the option to use the built in pressure sensor to retrieve the station pressure by tapping the Read from barometer button.
+Tap the Save button to commit your changes or tap the Cancel button to cancel the changes.